gannonjs/Published_Data/UDG_Spectroscopic_Data/README.txt

-This folder is designed to store a public database of UDG dynamical masses.
-It represents an extension of Table A1 from:
+This folder is designed to store a public database of UDG spectroscopic data.

+It represents an extension of the spectroscopic velocity dispersins listed in Table A1 from:

 Gannon J.~S., Forbes D.~A., Brodie J.~P., Romanowsky A.~J., Couch W.~J., Ferr{\'e}-Mateu A., 2023, MNRAS, 518, 3653. doi:10.1093/mnras/stac3264

+And an extension of the spectroscopic stellar population information listed between Tables 1 and 2 in:

+Ferr{\'e}-Mateu A., Gannon J.~S., Forbes D.~A., Buzzo M. L., Romanowsky A.~J., Brodie J.~P., 2023, MNRAS, Submittied.

 It is requested users of this database please cite the above work.